3 Aspects Every Christian Should Know of Daily Prayer

 The second aspect: reflecting on ourselves in God’s words when praying.

 Although we believe in God, many things we do cannot be in accord with God’s will and many of our actions and minds and thoughts are hostile to God.
 So, when reading God’s words, we shall reflect on ourselves.
-For example, we read God’s words, “Honesty means to give your heart to God; never to play Him false in anything; to be open with Him in all things, never hiding the truth; never to do that which deceives those above and deludes those below; and never to do that which merely ingratiates yourself with God.
-In short, to be honest is to refrain from impurity in your actions and words, and to deceive neither God nor man.”
+For example, we read God’s words, “Honesty means giving your heart to God, being genuine with God in all things, being open with Him in all things, never hiding the facts, not trying to deceive those above and below you, and not doing things only to curry favor with God.
+In short, to be honest is to be pure in your actions and words, and to deceive neither God nor man.”
 When we finish reading God’s words and see these main manifestations of an honest man, then we shall pray: “God!
 You say that an honest man can give his heart to You, is pure in his words and actions, and does not cheat, pretend, or quibble.
 Then, am I this kind of man?
 I am not clear about this.”
 After praying and reflecting on ourselves, we will realize that not only are we not honest, but we are very cunning.
 For instance, when encountering the things beneficial to ourselves, we will thank and praise God.
 But when encountering something disadvantageous to us, we will be filled with suspicion of and guardedness toward God and people.
 We see righteous and holy God as the same as corrupt mankind and we suspect that others are as bad as us.
-As we often lie and cheat others, we think God’s word is also unbelievable.
-So, in spite of seeing God saying that He is saving man, we cannot completely believe that.
-As we have intention and motives in speaking and doing things, we think that God utilizes and fools man in His speaking and working.
 We always prepare alternatives and plan for ourselves and are not willing to give our heart to God at all.
 In interacting with others, we cannot open our heart to others or treat others honestly, but are always on guard with others, for fear of being deceived by them and thus losing out. … When we reflect on ourselves like this, we can see that we are quite a long way away from the standard of being an honest man, so we still need to strive to seek and press onward to satisfy God’s will.

 The third aspect: When we encounter all manner of people, matters and things and do not understand God’s intentions, we must seek and submit in our prayers.
 In our daily life, we often do many things that disobey God’s will according to our own will and naturalness.
 Especially when encountering something that we cannot fathom, we always fear that we will displease God if we deal with it according to our own thoughts; we want to act according to God’s intentions, but we just don’t know how to go about it in the right way.
 At this point, the only way is pray to God and seek more.